DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Supports internal storage

-DJI's Osmo Nano utilizes a dual memory design with built-in memory and an SD card, a configuration also used in the Osmo Action 5 Pro and Osmo 360.
-The built-in memory is a great convenience in case you forget to insert an SD card, and I really like this feature.
+DJI Osmo Nano The dual memory design with built-in memory and SD card is used in the Osmo Action 5 Pro and Osmo 360.
+The built-in memory is a great convenience in case you forget to insert the SD card, and I really like this feature.

 Apple Find My

-GO Ultra is compatible with iPhone and features Apple Find My, which prevents it from being lost if it is accidentally attached to something or falls out of your pocket.
+Insta360 GO Ultra It's compatible with iPhone and features Apple Find My, which prevents it from being lost if it's accidentally attached to something or falls out of your pocket.

 Voice and gesture control

-The Osmo Nano adds gesture control, while the GO Ultra goes a step further with the ability to record or take a photo with a gesture or by showing the palm of your hand.The Insta360 is more comprehensive than the Osmo Nano in this regard.
+DJI Osmo Nano Gesture control has been added, and the Insta360 GO Ultra Taking it a step further, with the ability to record or take photos by gesturing or showing your hand, the Insta360 is more versatile than the DJI Osmo Nano in this regard.

 2x lossless zoom